bysnupy/blog/kubernetes/k8s__tips_for_build_deploy_eng.md

             memory: 200Mi
 ```

-You should allocate resource size enough to build and deploy reliably after testing, keep in your mind it's not minimum resource setting.
+You should allocate resources large enough to build and deploy reliably after testing, keeping in mind that it’s not a minimum resource setting.

-For instance, if you set "resources.requests.cpu: 32m", it'll assign more CPU time through cpu.shares control group parameter as follows.
+For instance, if you set resources.requests.cpu: 32m, it will assign more CPU time through the cpu.shares control group parameter as follows.

 ```command
 # oc describe pod test-1-abcde | grep -E 'Node:|Container ID:|cpu:'